Here’s the bad news about search engine optimization and your paper: it’s going to mean more work.

 Yep.
 It’s not enough that you hustled for funding, figured out who your co-authors would be, conducted the research, wrote the paper, decided where to submit it, hoped that it would be accepted, made necessary revisions, and waited anxiously for it go up online.

 Nope.
-Now, before having your article posted online you have to make sure that your article is prepared for the real world: the digital world.
+Now, before your article goes up online you have to make sure that your article is prepared for the real world: the digital world.
 You need to ensure that your paper is search engine optimized.
 To quote Zhang and Dimitroff: “Search Engine Optimization (SEO) … is the process of identifying factors in a webpage which would impact search engine accessibility to it and fine-tuning the many elements of a website so it can achieve the highest possible visibility when a search engine responds to a relevant query.
 Search engine optimization aims at achieving good search engine accessibility for webpages, high visibility in search engine results, and improvement of the chances the webpages are retrieved.”(1)

 Except, to put a filter on it, replace the word “webpage(s)” in the quote above with “journal article”.
 A little daunting, no?

 Now here’s the good news: it’s worth the effort.
 After all, why go to all the toil of authoring an article if your research is going to be buried on page 275 of Google or Google Scholar’s search results?
 Scholarly information is increasingly more accessible online, but not inherently more discoverable.
-Employing SEO can leverage a paper so that it has better odds of being at the top of search results, and, therefore, better odds of being read and even cited.
+Employing SEO can leverage the visibility of a paper so that it has better odds of being at the top of search results, and, therefore, better odds of being read and even cited.
 Moreover, if you are publishing open access, you will also be getting the best value for your (or your funder’s) money if your research is easily accessible via search engines.

 “Isn’t that the journal’s (or publisher’s) job?” you might ask?
 Well yes and no. Journals and publishers need to make sure they do everything they can to optimize their online platforms so that search engines can easily crawl and index content.
 58% of all traffic to our online platform, Wiley Online Library, comes from search engines (predominantly Google and Google Scholar).
 And publishers need to actively promote journals and featured content in a crowded online space.
 However, they do not have ultimate control over the discoverability of content at the article level.
 You do.